-From the revised NSSP, the Action Alliance has selected four priorities that, when accomplished, will help the group reach its goal of saving 20,000 lives in the next five years.
+From the revised NSSP, the Action Alliance has selected priorities that, when accomplished, will help the group reach its goal of reducing the annual suicide rate 20 percent by 2025.
 The priorities were chosen because of their potential to produce the systems-level change necessary to substantially lower the burden of suicide in our nation.
-The priorities chosen are:

 Featuring: Surgeon General VADM Regina Benjamin, Richard McKeon (Director, Substance Abuse and Mental Health Services Administration, Suicide Prevention Branch), Jerry Reed (Director, Suicide Prevention Resource Center), Dan Reidenberg (Executive Director, Suicide Awareness Voices of Education)

 Webcast Presentations Available for Download:

 - Background Slide Set 1

 - Take 5 to Save Lives (Dan Reidenberg, Suicide Awareness Voices of Education)